 If our TED had been more successful and I was able to add back foods into my diet and keep our little one's diapers clear I would have been more than happy to continue with what I was doing, but unfortunately that wasn't the case for us.
 Once we hit two months on this diet I decided it was finally time to try formula.
 Her GI doctor made a recommendation to try first and while those first two days of bottle and formula feeding were SO hard (I cried more than our baby did), we finally had success.
 Knock on wood, she's been doing awesome since and it's such a weight off my shoulders to not have to monitor everything as strictly as before.

 Going forward we're taking vaccines very slowly and will likely delay the introduction of solids until at least 7 months.
 We're closely monitoring everything with the GI and will likely get another opinion at an allergist too to get more guidance on everything going forward.
 I pray to God she has the more mild version of things and outgrows it quickly, but only time will tell.
 Best of luck to other mamas out there going through similar things, it can be so hard.

 UPDATE: The doctors believe she has FPIAP (which would be the best-case scenario), and I'm really hopeful that that is the case and she will hopefully outgrow all this in the coming months.
-We've very cautiously and slowly started solids at 8 months and hopefully will keep progressing in the right direction and be able to put this worry behind us.
+We've very cautiously and slowly started solids at 8 months and hopefully will keep progressing.

 DISCLAIMER: I am NOT a medical professional and am NOT suggesting medical advice.
 I am simply sharing our experiences.
 Do not take any information I provided as fact or advice.
 Always consult your own doctors and specialists before changing your diet, adding supplements, or going on a TED.
 Always get medical approval for yourself and your baby.